[New search]

 Article 12

-Special categories of
+Special categories ofvictim

 referred to in Article 3 shall cover liability for personal injuries to all passengers, other than the driver, arising out of the use of a